CFLIT: Coexisting Federated Learning and Information Transfer: Online Subcarrier Allocation for CFLIT

 \subsection{Performance Analysis}

 In this subsection, we analyze the performance of the proposed threshold-based online algorithm, i.e., Algorithm \ref{third_algorithm}.
-Let $\hat{g}_{m, s}$ denote the effective IT channel gain on the $m$-th subcarrier of the $s$-th OFDM symbol with the proposed threshold-based subcarrier allocation as { }With \eqref{effective_g}, the expected objective value achieved by Algorithm \ref{third_algorithm} is { }where $\theta \triangleq \frac{P_2}{\phi \sigma^2}$ is a known constant.
-The following proposition gives a closed-form expression of \eqref{proposed_rate}. \begin{proposition} The expected average IT sum-rate achieved by Algorithm \ref{third_algorithm} is given by { }where $q$ is given by \eqref{opt_q}, and $E_1 (z) \triangleq \int_{z}^{\infty} \frac{e^{-t}}{t} dt$ is the first-order exponential integral. \end{proposition} \begin{IEEEproof} See Appendix \ref{proposition1_proof}. \end{IEEEproof}
+Let $\hat{g}_{m, s}$ denote the effective IT channel gain on the $m$-th subcarrier of the $s$-th OFDM symbol with the proposed threshold-based subcarrier allocation as